-DIRECTOR & EDITOR-IN-CHIEF OF PLOUGHSHARES AND DISTINGUISHED PUBLISHER-IN-RESIDENCE
+DIRECTOR AND EDITOR-IN-CHIEF OF PLOUGHSHARES AND DISTINGUISHED PUBLISHER-IN-RESIDENCE

 DEPARTMENT OF WRITING, LITERATURE & PUBLISHING